Mokshit06/premix/docs/Readme.md

 #### Image Optimization

 For convenience, Premix exports a React Component from the image imports rather than an object.
-Take a look at this component which an image.
+Take a look at this component which renders an image.

 ```tsx
 // Remix